MylesjBorthwick/Django-React-Project/Scrums/sprint-1/team-retrospective/what-went-well.md

 # What Went Well
 *What are the three things that went well?*
-1. Something
+1. Completed everything in accordance with the requirements
-2. Something else
+2. Learned to better use javascript
-3. Something else else
+3. Developed good code organization into multiple classes